7 Modern Denture Alternatives for Your Patients

 While the process requires a surgical component and a longer timeline, the long-term benefits are significant.
 Implants don’t rely on adjacent teeth for support, preserving the health of the surrounding dentition.
 For patients who want the most durable and lifelike replacement, dental implants offer a gold-standard solution that supports overall oral health.

-Dental Bridges: A Fixed Solution
+Dental Bridges: A Reliable, Fixed Option

 A dental bridge is a reliable and effective fixed alternative for replacing one or more missing teeth.
 This prosthetic consists of a pontic (the artificial tooth) that is anchored in place by crowns secured to the adjacent teeth, known as abutments.
 Because bridges are cemented in place, they offer a non-removable solution that feels more natural and secure than a removable partial denture.
 This eliminates the daily hassle of removal and cleaning, which many patients appreciate.